praneethmendu/cifar10_Inception/README.md

 This suggests that the 32 x 32 x 3 sized cifar dataset may not be too small for this architecture.
 Anyhow this claim is highly speculative and can only be supported by rigorous trial and error.
 The code is designed to be as modular as possible with most of the model defined in an accompanying CSV file (model.csv, but it is best to edit model. as it has some of the restrictions coded into it)

 My main motivation for this project is that the dataset is small enough for a CPU only interpretation that I can run on my laptop.
-Also, the major aim of the Inception architecture being bringing Ml to smaller machines is further incentive.
+Also, the major aim of the Inception architecture being, enabling Ml on smaller machines is further incentive.

 The current state of the art for cifar100 is 75.7 %